cole-trapnell-lab/leidenbase/README.md

                              double *psignificance,
                              int *pstatus )`

+## Issues with leidenbase

+For problems with leidenbase, please consider submitting an issue report to the [leidenbase issue page](https://github.com/cole-trapnell-lab/leidenbase/issues) on github.com.
+We ask that you include some details that may help us with identifying the source of the problem.
+For problems with installing leidenbase, please see [reporting install issues](doc/issue_report_install.md)  and for problems with running leidenbase, please see [reporting run issues](doc/issue_report_run.md).

 ## Licenses

 Leidenbase and leidenalg are distributed under the GPL-3+ license.
 The C igraph library is distributed under the GPL-2+ license.
 Licenses for software libraries redistributed with the C igraph library are in LICENSE files in the corresponding sub-directories.